ac101m/essential-objectives/README.md

-# Track stats
+# Essential objectives
-A simple datapack for tracking your minecraft worlds statistics
+A simple datapack for tracking many useful objectives

 # Features:
-- Adds statistics for many in game triggers
+- Adds objective counters for many in game triggers